Arch-Network/arch-node/README.md

 - ```--rpc-bind-port```: Port to bind the RPC server (default: 9001).

 ## Hardware Requirements

+### Hardware Requirements for Running an Arch Node

+To ensure optimal performance of an Arch Node, which supports both transaction processing and cryptographic proof verifications, the following hardware specifications are recommended:

+- **Operating System**: Compatible with Linux or MacOS.
+Choose the operating system that best fits your technical expertise and infrastructure.

+- **Processor (CPU)**: A modern multi-core processor is recommended to handle the computational demands of verifying ZKVM proofs.

+- **Memory (RAM)**: At least 16 GB of RAM is recommended to ensure smooth operation and efficient handling of multiple tasks simultaneously.

+- **Disk Space**: A minimum of 1 TB of SSD storage is required to manage the blockchain data and logs.
+This allows for adequate storage of historical data and ensures quick data retrieval and processing.

+- **Bandwidth**: A stable internet connection with a minimum of 2 megabytes per second upload and download speed is necessary to handle network communications and data transmission reliably.

 ### Hardware Requirements for Running a Full Bitcoin Node

 For validators in the Arch network, operating a full Bitcoin Node is essential.
 The Arch Node uses the Bitcoin Node to read from the Bitcoin blockchain, enabling the Arch network as an execution layer.
 Additionally, a coordinator chosen from Arch Node validators will write transactions to the Bitcoin blockchain.
 Running a full Bitcoin Node thus enables direct interaction with Bitcoin’s network, ensuring validators can effectively perform their roles within the Arch ecosystem.